corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-observer-nodes.md

 to receive comprehensive reporting on all actions taken.
 By running their own node, regulators can receive a stream of digitally signed, de-duplicated reports useful for later processing.

+## Adding support for observer nodes

 Adding support for observer nodes to your application is easy.
-The IRS (interest rate swap) demo shows to do it.
+The [IRS (interest rate swap) demo](https://github.com/corda/corda/blob/release/os/4.6/samples/irs-demo/cordapp/contracts-irs/src/main/kotlin/net/corda/irs/contract/IRS.kt) shows to do it.

-Just define a new flow that wraps the SendTransactionFlow/ReceiveTransactionFlow, as follows:
+Just define a new flow that wraps the `SendTransactionFlow/ReceiveTransactionFlow`, as follows:

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}